jdc136/CSharp-Projects/README.md

 ## Is Palindrome
 At this point, I've gone over a couple algorithms testing whether a word is a palindrome a few times, so I found this to be straightforward.
 I didn't remember in detail what I had done before, but playing around with a couple strategies I was able to solve it in about 10-15 minutes.

+## Length of String
+This one was easiest by far!
+I got it in about 5 minutes, simply using a `foreach` loop to go through each character in the string, including spaces.
+I didn't call any library methods or properties at all, including `String.Length`.